-Do I already have a place reserved for me at the University after I complete year 12?
+Do I already have a place reserved for me at the University in my chosen course after I complete year 12?

 - Yes.
 All students enrolled in UCP and successfully completing their units will be guaranteed an offer of a place in an undergraduate degree subject to meeting course entry requirements and excluding quota courses.
-When you have completed your Year 11/12 studies, you will need to apply to the University as a commencing normal Year 12 leaver.
+When you have completed your Year 11/12 studies, you will need to apply to the University as a commencing UTAS student in your chosen course.
 However you can apply for credit for the units you have studied, with certain limitations.
 See credit information for more detail.

 Will I be required to submit assignments and sit exams?